All the Mopar fans out there already know what kind of a rare sight it is to find a 1971 Dodge Challenger convertible

 You’re going to love lifting the hood at car shows to showcase the big V8 with the bold Hemi callouts on the air topper.
 And you can just tell that there was a huge investment to give you the tidy look and big shine that you can show off with pride.
 And just like the rest of the car, they even give this terrific detail, right down to the decal.
 You’ll even put a mirror under this one to show off the comprehensive work a full restoration gets you.
 More than just look terrific, you have the substance of an era-correct 426 cubic-inch V8.
 The mighty motor inhales deeper with a Holley four-barrel carburetor, and a wicked set of headers helps this exhale with added power and authority out of the dual exhaust.
 The A727 Torqueflite three-speed automatic transmission is a stout unit, and so you get crisp and confident shifting.
 And with power steering and power brakes, and front discs, you’re looking at a rare cruiser that’s also easy to enjoy.

 More info: Listing has ended.
-Search on eBay for similar 1971 Dodge Challenger
+Click to search on eBay for similar 1971 Dodge Challenger (Affiliate link)

 Seller's other items: streetsideclassiccars